input-output-hk/atala-prism/prism-backend/docs/protocol/protocol-v0.3.md

 1. Allow the decentralised creation of self certifiable identifiers.
 This is, any person can create an identifier without the need of coordination with, or permission from any external authority.
 Only the creator (controller) of the identifier can prove his ownership through the use of cryptographic techniques.
-2. Allow controllers to update the state of the said identifiers.
+2. Allow controllers to update the state of their identifiers.
 3. Given an identifier, allow anyone to obtain its current state.
-4. Allow to assert claims using the identifiers.
+4. Allow asserting claims using the identifiers.

 In particular, we will refer to these identifiers as **D**ecentralised **ID**entifiers (DIDs).
 There is a working group in W3C specifying the nature of these entities.
-For the purpose of this document, we will simplify their definition and declare that a DID is an identifier, which is associated to a document (DID Document).
-A DID Document declares the state of the DID.
-The first DID Document declares the initial state associated to a DID.
-This document contains cryptographic keys that allow controllers to prove their ownership over the DID and to update the associated document.
+For the purpose of this document, we will simplify their definition and declare that a DID is a string, which is associated to a document (DID Document).
+A DID Document declares the state of its associated DID.
+The first DID Document declares the *initial state* associated to a DID.
+This document contains cryptographic keys that allow controllers to prove their ownership over the DID, and to update the associated document.
 The DID Document can also contain other data, such as, URLs, referring to external information about the associated DID controller.
 The document can also be updated.
 In our construction, the identifier (DID) has the form `did:prism:hash_initial_DID_Document`, making our DIDs, self-certifiable.
-That is, given a DID and its DID Document, anyone could verify that the document is really associated to the identifier by comparing the identifier to the hash of the document.
+That is, given a DID and its initial DID Document, anyone could verify that the document is really associated to the identifier by comparing the identifier to the hash of the document.

 In previous versions of our protocol, we followed the ideas behind Sidetree.
-Sidetree is a protocol developed by Microsoft and is currently being specified in a Working Group inside the Decentralised Identity Foundation.
-In a simplified explanation, Sidetree protocol is run by independent nodes, each one can post file references in the metadata (or equivalent) field of an underlying blockchain's transactions.
+Sidetree is a protocol developed by Microsoft, and is currently being specified in a Working Group inside the Decentralised Identity Foundation.
+In a simplified explanation, independent nodes run the Sidetree protocol using an underlying blockchain as base layer.
+Each node can post file references in the metadata (or equivalent) field the blockchain's transactions.
 The references point to files in a publicly accessible content addressable storage (CAS) service.
 The files contain the following events:

- - Create DID: An event that declares the creation of an identifier and declares its DID Document.
+ - Create DID: An event that declares the creation of an identifier, and declares its initial DID Document.
- - Update DID: An event that allows to add/remove data to the associated DID Document.
+ - Update DID: An event that allows adding/removing data to the associated DID Document.
  - Deactivate DID: An event that declares that the DID is not usable anymore.

 All events (except for DID creation ones), are signed by adequate keys to prove validity.
-The current state of a DID Document is computed by taking the initial state (provided on DID creation) and, applying the events found in files referenced on the underlying blockchain following the order in which they appear.
+The current state of a DID Document is computed by taking the initial state (provided on DID creation), and applying the events found in files referenced on the underlying blockchain following the order in which they appear.

-With respect to claims, there is [a variation of Sidetree](https://hackmd.io/tx8Z0mIRS-aK84Gx4xIzfg?view) that allows DID controllers to sign statements and to post hashes of them as events in the files that are later referenced in the blockchain.
-This action allows to timestamp the statement assertion while not revealing the statement content.
-The variation also allows the protocol to revoke an already asserted statement, and also to timestamp that event by adding it to a file.
+With respect to claims, there is [a variation of Sidetree](https://hackmd.io/tx8Z0mIRS-aK84Gx4xIzfg?view) that allows DID controllers to sign statements and post hashes of them as events in the protocol files (the ones referenced by blockchain transactions).
+This action, allows to timestamp the statement assertion while not revealing the statement content.
+The variation also allows the protocol to revoke an already asserted statement, also timestamping that event by adding it to a file.

-The feature of `batching` events in files, and posting only references on-chain, allows a considerable scalability improvement.
+The feature of `batching` events in files, and posting only references on-chain, allows a considerable scalability performance.
 However, we can observe some drawbacks related to this approach:
 1. Data availability problems (referenced files may not be available).
-This leads to the inability to obtain consensus about the order in which events occurred in the past (and event to know if certain event were ever valid).
+This leads to the inability to obtain consensus about the order in which events occurred in the past.
+Furthermore, it makes it difficult to know if certain event were ever valid at all.
 This allows a situation known as ["late publication"](./late-publish.md), that could affect certain use cases (e.g. DID transferability).

    Late publication also represents a potential change to the "past" of the system state.
 2. Even though batching increases events throughput, it comes with the need of an anti spam strategy to avoid garbage